Hussein of Jordan: Yom Kippur War

 Egypt and Syria launched the Yom Kippur War against Israel in the Sinai and in the Golan Heights on 6 October 1973 without Hussein's knowledge.
 Between 10 September and 6 October, Hussein secretly met with Israeli prime minister Golda Meir in Tel Aviv on 25 September.
 Israeli leaks of the meeting led to rumors in the Arab World that Hussein had tipped off Meir about Arab intentions.
 Hussein only discussed with Meir what both already knew, that the Syrian army was on alert.
 On 13 October Jordan joined the war and sent the 40th brigade to assist the Syrians in the Golan Heights.
 Some see it as ironic that it was the same brigade that had been sent to deter the Syrian invasion during Black September in 1970.
 Subsequent peace talks with Israel collapsed; while Jordan wanted a complete Israeli withdrawal from the West Bank, Israel preferred to retain control but with Jordanian administration.

 In the 1974 Arab League summit held in Morocco on 26 October, a Fatah plot to assassinate Hussein upon his arrival was uncovered by the Moroccan authorities.
 The plot did not deter Hussein from joining the summit, but at the end Jordan had to join all the Arab countries in recognizing the PLO as "the sole representative of the Palestinian people," a diplomatic defeat for Hussein.
 The relationship between Jordan and the United States deteriorated when Jordan refused to join the Camp David Accords.
-The Accords formed the peace treaty between Egypt and Israel, and allowed the withdrawal of Israel from the Sinai.
-In 1978 Hussein went to Baghdad for the first time since 1958; there, he met Iraqi politician Saddam Hussein.
+The Accords formed the peace treaty between Egypt and Israel, due in large part to the agreement of Israel to withdraw from the Sinai, while being forced to keep the Gaza Strip, which Egypt did not want to manage.In 1978 Hussein went to Baghdad for the first time since 1958; there, he met Iraqi politician Saddam Hussein.
 When Saddam became president of Iraq in 1979, Hussein supported Saddam's Iran–Iraq War that stretched from 1980 to 1988.
 The relationship grew as Saddam provided Jordan with subsidized oil, and Jordan allowed Iraq to use the Port of Aqaba for its exports.